mongodb-industry-solutions/retail-digital-receipts-backend/README.md

 | **Azure Function** | Azure | Mocks external system metadata for invoices |
 | **Voyage AI**     | External | Provides product vector embeddings |

-> 📝 _Note 1: While this demo uses a single shared MongoDB Atlas database, in production, each service would typically use its own database, enabling greater isolation, scalability, and data governance._

-> 📝 _Note 2: In this demo, services are distributed across different cloud providers (e.g., Azure for backend microservices and GCP for the frontend).
+> 📝 _Note: In this demo, services are distributed across different cloud providers (e.g., Azure for backend microservices and GCP for the frontend).
 This setup reflects our team's decision to experiment with cross-cloud scenarios.
 However, from an architectural perspective, all components can be deployed locally or within a single cloud provider, depending on your environment and preferences._

 ---